If you have children, then you are probably no stranger to the world of worry. We think it comes with the territory!

 Of course, one of the biggest things that parents worry about is what would happen to their children should they sadly pass away, and how the surviving partner would cope with bearing the weight that was once shared alone.

 There are many products out there under the life insurance umbrella, but when it comes to families, couples, looking for financial peace of mind, family income benefit is a popular one.
 This guide will explain how family income benefit works, what it actually is, and how it could offer valuable support to you and your family.

 Get your Family Income Benefit quote in minutes, call:

 What is family income benefit?

-Parents often opt for this type of insurance in order to cover them while their living costs and family expenses are high, for example, while their children are still financially dependent on them.
-During this time, many families rely on two incomes, so a family income benefit plan can provide security and replace a lost income should the worst ever happen.
+Parents often opt for this type of insurance in order to cover them while their living costs and family expenses are high.
+For example, while their children are still financially dependent on them.
+During this time, many families rely on two incomes, so a family income benefit plan is designed to pay out, provide security and replace a lost income should the worst ever happen.

 Family income benefit or family life insurance - which is better?

 While we wish we could give a simple answer to this question, it really does depend on your family’s individual circumstances and insurance needs.
 Here are some things to consider, however: